FreeFem/FreeFem-doc/docs/reference/types.md

 ```

 !!!tip
-	An array can be obtained from a finite element variable using:
+	An array can be obtained from a finite element function using:

 	```freefem
 	real[int] aU = U[];
 	```

-	where `:::freefem U` is a finite element variable.
+	where `:::freefem U` is a finite element function.

 ## Matrix